elessarrr/ports_digital_twin/planning/presentation_21Sep/presentation_slides_walkthrough.md

 Demonstrate real-time capabilities and the practical application of vibe coding in data integration.

 **Script:**
 "Let me show you the system in action.
 [Navigate to dashboard] This data you're seeing is live—vessel arrivals and departures from the Hong Kong Marine Department, updated every 20 minutes.
-Notice how the system categorizes ship types, calculates waiting times, and identifies patterns.
-This real-time integration was built using vibe coding principles— for exampleI didn't know XML parsing initially, but AI tools helped me understand the data structure and build robust processing pipelines."
+Notice how the system categorizes ship types and locations, and uses all the data to identify patterns and generate insights like waiting times.
+This real-time integration was built using vibe coding principles— for example, I didn't know enough about XML parsing to build this initially, but AI tools helped me understand the data structure and build robust processing pipelines."

 ---